DiegelD/CarND-MPC-Project/README.md

 ```

 ### 1.3 Latency
 In a real car, an actuation command won't execute instantly - there will be a delay as the command propagates through the system.
 A realistic delay might be on the order of 100 milliseconds.
-(This is also integreated into the simulator to make it as realistic as possible)
+(This is also integrated into the simulator to make it as realistic as possible)
 This is a problem called "latency", and it's a difficult challenge for some controllers - like a PID controller - to overcome.
 But a Model Predictive Controller can adapt quite well because we can model this latency in the system.
 A contributing factor to latency is actuator dynamics.
 For example the time elapsed between when you command a steering angle to when that angle is actually achieved.
 This could easily be modeled by a simple dynamic system and incorporated into the vehicle model.
 To overcome this, the vehicle model calculates the fitting state after the latency.
-So that the actuator actually dont have a latency.
+So that the actuator actually don't have a latency.

-Thus, MPC can deal with latency much more effectively, by explicitly taking it into account, than a PID controller.
+Thus, MPC can deal with latency much more effectively, by explicitly taking it into account, then a PID controller.

 Here the code for the start of the prediction of the MPC, to overcome the latency:
 ```c